 Bronchus | Description, Anatomy, Function, Disease | Britannica Bronchus, any of the large airway passages of the lower respiratory tract that diverge from the trachea (windpipe) and connect to the lungs The trachea divides in an inverted Y into the two stem (or main) bronchi, one each for the left and right lung

-Bronchi: Anatomy, Function, and Treatment - Verywell Health Right and Left Bronchi The right bronchus delivers air to the right lung It is shorter and more vertical than the left, approximately 1 inch (2 5 cm) long It divides into three smaller bronchi, which enter the three lobes of the right lung The left bronchus delivers air to the left lung
+Bronchi: Anatomy, Function, and Treatment - Verywell Health Right and Left Bronchi The right bronchus delivers air to the right lung It is about 1 inch (2 5 cm) and is shorter and more vertical than the left bronchus It divides into three smaller bronchi that enter the three lobes of the right lung The left bronchus delivers air to the left lung

 Bronchi: Anatomy, function and histology | Kenhub A bronchus, which is also known as a main or primary bronchus, represents the airway in the respiratory tract that conducts air into the lungs Bronchi will branch into smaller tubes that become bronchioles